isc-projects/stork/doc/usage.rst

 Leases Search
 ~~~~~~~~~~~~~

-Stork has a utility to search DHCP leases on monitored Kea servers.
-It is helpful
+Stork can search DHCP leases on monitored Kea servers, which is helpful
 for troubleshooting issues with a particular IP address or delegated prefix.
 It is also helpful in resolving lease allocation issues for certain DHCP clients.
 The search mechanism utilizes Kea control commands to find leases on the monitored
 servers.
-An operator must ensure that Kea servers on which he intends to search
+An operator must ensure that any Kea servers on which he intends to search
-the leases have the `lease_cmds hooks library <https://kea.readthedocs.io/en/latest/arm/hooks.html#lease-cmds-lease-commands>`_ loaded.
-Stork does not search leases on the Kea instances without
+the leases have the `lease commands hook library <https://kea.readthedocs.io/en/latest/arm/hooks.html#lease-cmds-lease-commands>`_ loaded.
+Stork does not search leases on Kea instances without
 this library.

 The leases search is available via the ``DHCP -> Leases Search`` menu.
-Type one
+Enter one
 of the searched lease properties in the search box:

 - IPv4 address, e.g. ``192.0.2.3``